Moroccan court sentences dissident reporter on sexual assault, spying charges | Law-Order

 Moroccan court sentences dissident reporter on sexual assault, spying charges

-The verdict came 10 days after the same court in Casablanca handed a five-year jail term for sexual assault to another dissident journalist, Soulimane Raissouni, who also denied the charges.
+The verdict was announced 10 days after the same court in Casablanca handed a five-year jail term for sexual assault to another dissident journalist, Soulaimane Raissouni, who also denied the charges.
 Both men are outspoken critics of the authorities, public policy, the judiciary and Morocco's human rights record.

 Both men are outspoken critics of the authorities, public policy, the judiciary and Morocco's human rights record.
 Raissouni has been on hunger strike for more than 90 days.
 Rights activists have accused the authorities of abusing the justice system to silence critical voices and applying the law unevenly, using criminal charges with scant evidence to target political opponents.